letolabs/letolabs.github.com/_posts/2011-08-22-cashmusic.md

 If this sounds fun to you, then we would love your help.
-Check out our code on [https://github.com/cashmusic/DIY](Github), take a look at our [pretty developer docs](http://cashmusic.github.com/DIY/), let us know what you would like to see it do.
+Check out our code on [https://github.com/cashmusic/DIY](Github), take a look at our [pretty developer docs](http://cashmusic.github.com/DIY/), let us know what you would like to see it do, and [definitely tell us if you find a bug or something wonky](http://help.cashmusic.org/).
 Join our IRC channel at #cashmusic on irc.freenode.net, follow CASH Music on the [http://twitter.com/cashmusic](service) [http://github.com/cashmusic](of) [http://www.facebook.com/cashmusic.org](your) choice.
-And, of course, we
+If you are feeling really generous, a [donation](http://cashmusic.org/donate/) will go a long way.
-aren't just looking for developers!
+And, of course, we aren't just looking for developers!
 If you have an eye for design or the knack for documentation, we could greatly use your help as well.

 The current plan is have a developer release every Thursday.
 You can see a recent one [here](https://github.com/cashmusic/DIY/commits/dev_release_2).
 We are all about small, iterative improvements.
 If each dev